Back to Home

 Overwhelming variety of options, with little guidance for someone just getting into custom setups.

-Specific Needs for Specific Play Styles
+Specific Needs for Specific Players

 Generative AI became a compelling solution from the research.
-If AI could understand a player’s personal playstyle, it would provide massive benefit to equipment recommendations.
+If AI could understand a player’s personal play style, it would provide massive benefit to equipment recommendations.

 I began with a lightweight but targeted questionnaire, intentionally short to reduce friction.
 The goal was to ask questions that had the highest impact in equipment decisions.
+These were determined based on numerous interviews and strategies already used to determine equipment fit.

 Skill Level

 This helps to understand the level of the player taking the questionnaire.
+If the player doesn’t have a rating, the tool would ask for their level instead.

 Playstyle Description